Friday, November 19, 2021

 "It's because I'm different from the other dolls," Pippa said.
 "Everyone else is your size, and I'm the only one who's small.
 My teacher said that even though some things are harder for me because I'm small, learning isn't one of them."

 "That's certainly true!"
 Mariah agreed.
 "Your teacher is right.
 Your head may be a lot smaller than mine is, but your brain is just as big, because doll brains don't take up any space.
 That's why if someone takes our heads off, what they see inside looks like mostly empty space.
-You can't see our brains, because they are pretend brains."
+You can't see our brains, because they are pretend brains, full of imagination."

 Both dolls were quiet for a few minutes.